DeonticAI/documentation/README.md

 Does your requirement potentially overlap with one or more requirements that are already in the requirement table?
 You can check each of the potential duplicates by clicking them.
 The dialog that appears will not only show you the description of that requirement, but also explain why the tool thinks this requirement is a potential duplicate of yours.

+:warning: Note that your requirement is compared with the dummy requirements in the requirement table only, not with any Volvo requirements or requirements you have entered before.

 <img width="1132" alt="Screenshot 2025-01-24 at 13 13 15" src="https://github.com/user-attachments/assets/6bb7b287-bb1c-4b33-825f-3ec284411e58" />

 #### 3.2.2 Clarify